How do the NFL Playoffs work in 2022? Format, Super Bowl bracket, seeding, teams, byes, OT explained - NBC Sports

-The 2022 NFL Playoffs are underway and Super Bowl 2022 is just around the corner!
+The 2022 NFL Playoffs are underway and Super Bowl 2022 is just hours away!
 NBC Sports has you covered with all you need to know about the postseason this year including the format, dates, locations, how overtime works, how to watch information, and more.
+Plus, watch Super Bowl LVI live on NBC and Peacock with coverage beginning at 12:00 p.m.
+ET.

 How do the 2022 NFL playoffs work?
 What is the format this year?